Twingamerdudes/Absolute-Mod-Loader/README.md

 # Credits
 Forked from [UnrealModLoader](https://github.com/RussellJerome/UnrealModLoader), created by [RussellJerome](https://github.com/RussellJerome/). </br>
+Also forked from [Dmg UnrealModLoader](https://github.com/Dmgvol/UnrealModLoader), created by [DmgVol](https://github.com/DmgVol/)
-Modified by [DmgVol](https://github.com/DmgVol/) with some bug fixes and subtle quality-of-life features.
+Modified by [Twingamerdudes](https://github.com/Twingamerdudes/) with some cool features.

 # Discord
 If you have any problems, or just want to provide feedback click [here](https://discord.gg/xmXUSNvypY).